-Appendix 4 - Certification in Basic Life Support for healthcare providers
+Appendix 4 - Certification in Basic Life Support or Intermediate Life Support or Advanced Cardiac Life Support for healthcare providers

-The training of all new interns in Basic Life Support (BLS) for healthcare providers skills is critical for the care of patients from the first day of practise as an intern.
+The training of all new interns in Basic Life Support (BLS) or Intermediate Life Support (ILS) or Advanced Cardiac Life Support (ACLS) for healthcare providers is critical for the care of patients from the first day of practice as an intern.

-All new interns must demonstrate their successful completion of accredited training in Basic Life Support for healthcare providers for Adult, Infant and Child with the use of automated external defibrillator (AED).
+All new interns must demonstrate their successful completion of accredited training in Basic Life Support or Intermediate Life Support or Advanced Cardiac Life Support for healthcare providers for Adult, Infant and Child with the use of automated external defibrillator (AED) by a recognised trainer or provider.
+The BLS or ILS or ACLS should be successfully completed by a recognised trainer.
+It is not essential to be certified directly by the European Resuscitation Council or American Heart Association.